juliramon/talentbait-codechallenge/README.md

 ## About this project

 Project designed and developed by Juli Ramon for TalentBait.
-Project built with React using Reflux for dataflow architecture, SASS for styling, react-router for handling routes and Tabler Icons for icons and graphics.
+Project built with React using Reflux for dataflow architecture, SCSS for styling, react-router for handling routes and Tabler Icons for icons and graphics.